textileio/js-threads/README.md

 Textile's Threads Protocol and Database provides an alternative architecture for data on the web.
 Threads aims to help power a new generation of web technologies by combining a novel use of event sourcing, Interplanetary Linked Data (IPLD), and access control to provide a distributed, scalable, and flexible database solution for decentralized applications.
 Threads is backed by a great deal of research and experience, and provides protocols for securely storing and sharing content-addressable data (on IPFS), with tooling to help standardize data creation and dissemination.

 The primary public API to Threads is the [Threads Database](./packages/database).
-The Database provides:
+The Database aims to provide:

 - [x] Document & [datastore compliant](https://github.com/ipfs/js-datastore-level) key-value store
 - [x] Familiar APIs (think [mongodb/mongoose](https://mongoosejs.com)!)
 - [x] [Offline](http://offlinefirst.org) and/or [local-first](https://www.inkandswitch.com/local-first.html) storage and remote/peer sync
 - [x] User/developer authentication & cloud support
-- [x] Multiple transport options (pubsub, direct p2p, IPNS, etc)
+- [ ] Multiple transport options (pubsub, direct p2p, IPNS, etc)
-- [x] Cryptographically-driven access control
+- [ ] Cryptographically-driven access control
 - [x] Encryption and IPLD encoding
 - [x] Configurable codecs (i.e., handling conflicts via [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) etc)

-Plus more features on the way, including:

-- [ ] Identity plugins (Ceramic, Fortmatic, etc)
+- [ ] Fast indexes and queries
+- [x] Multiple API entry points and levels (low- and high-level APIs)
-- [ ] Finer-grained access control
+- [ ] Direct integration with common frameworks (e.g., React, Vue, Electron, etc)

-- [ ] React + Vue plugins (for syncing app state)
-- [ ] Indexes for even faster queries
-- [ ] Options for handling large data-sources...
+Plus more features on the way!

+Need something specific?
+Take a look at our [contributor guide](#contributing) for details on how to ask for features, or better yet, submit a PR :wink:

 Underlying the Threads Database are a number of ideas and technologies, which are outlined in detail in the [Threads whitepaper](https://github.com/textileio/papers).
-These components include a set of [core modules](./packages/core) for creating Thread identities and keys (and more!), as well as tooling for data [encryption and encoding](./packages/encoding), networking (with support for [local](./packages/network) and [remote](./packages/network-client) key management), and a local-first, event-sourced [storage layer](./packages/store).
+These components are all housed within this [mono-repo](https://en.wikipedia.org/wiki/Monorepo), and include a set of [core modules](./packages/core) for creating Thread identities and keys (`@textile/threads-core`), as well as tooling for data [encryption and encoding](./packages/encoding) (`@textile/threads-encoding`), networking (with support for [local](./packages/network) (`@textile/threads-network`) and [remote](./packages/network-client) (`@textile/threads-network-client`) key management), and a local-first, event-sourced [storage layer](./packages/store) (`@textile/threads-store`).

 ### Details

-A Database is tied to a single Thread (with associated Thread ID).
+A Thread-based Database is tied to a single Thread (with associated Thread ID).
 A Database is an Event Emitter (in the Nodejs sense), and Listeners can subscribe to Events using 'wildcard' syntax via the [EventEmitter2](https://github.com/EventEmitter2/EventEmitter2) library.
 For example, you can do something like (note the mongoose-like syntax):

 ```typescript
 import { Database } from '@textile/threads-database'